-Due to the clay content this toothpaste does include traces of lead, which puts some users off.
-However, the amount found in these products is far less than you’d naturally get from a serving of certain vegetables and nuts.
-You can read the full explanation of why it’s still safe here.
+Due to the clay content, this toothpaste does include traces of lead, which puts some users off.
+However, the amount found in these products is far less than you'd naturally get from a serving of certain vegetables and nuts.
+Read their elemental analysis here and their explanation here.

-Commercial toothpastes contain many ingredients which some people believe carry health risks.
+Commercial toothpaste contains many ingredients which some people believe carry health risks.
 Having done your own research into these, you may decide to avoid things like fluoride, triclosan, SLS, and artificial flavours, colourings and preservatives.

-You can buy natural toothpastes, both with and without fluoride, which don’t contain many of the most controversial toothpaste ingredients.
+You can buy natural toothpaste, both with and without fluoride, which doesn't contain many of the most controversial toothpaste ingredients.
 These are typically more expensive than standard toothpaste varieties.